naftaliharris/lazysort/README.md

    and implemented.
 It also has the advantage of running faster than nlog(n) on lists with partial structure.

+**How does lazysorted work at scale?**

+Unfortunately, only okay.
+This turns out to be basically due to the fact that CPython deals with python objects by passing around pointers to them.
+The gory details can be found on (my blog)[http://www.naftaliharris.com/blog/heapobjects].

-Email me!
+Contact me!
 ---------

-If you use this software and feel so inclined, I'd greatly appreciate an email just saying that you tried it out.
+If you use this software and feel so inclined, I'd greatly appreciate hearing just that you tried it out.
 My email address can be found by running this code:

 ```python
 first_name = "naftali"